 Orphan Alert: Be very careful not to create orphan fawns by accident.
 Healthy baby fawns are frequently left alone while their mothers forage for food.
 Unfortunately, many times a lone fawn is picked up by people who mistakenly think the fawn has been abandoned.
 The fawn is then brought to Native Animal Rescue by the well meaning “rescuers” for rehabilitation.
 Sadly those fawns have been taken from the mother unnecessarily.
 The fawn should be immediately returned to the exact location where it was found and then left alone.
 The mother will return and always take her baby back.
 If you’re nearby, the doe will not return to her baby.
 After you leave and she senses the potential danger is gone, she will then rejoin her young.

-If a fawn is wandering aimlessly and crying, that may be an indication the mother may have been hurt and will not return.
+If you find a fawn wandering aimlessly and crying, that may be an indication the mother may have been hurt and will not return.
 Call Native Animal Rescue for advice at 831-462-0726.

-The only time a fawn should be picked up and brought to NAR is if it is obviously ill or injured or if you are certain that it’s orphaned.
+The only time a fawn should be picked up and brought to NAR is if it is obviously ill, injured, orphaned, or being threatened by a dog.
 If possible, before you rescue the fawn, call Native Animal Rescue for instructions at 831-462-0726.

-If you see an adult deer with a broken leg or other injury, leave the animal alone unless it can’t stand up.
+If you see an adult deer with a broken leg or other injury, leave the animal alone.
 Even though the injury may take a long time to heal, this is far preferable to the trauma of chase and capture.
 Wild animals have an amazing ability to heal and adapt to many types of injuries.